KopanokaNdhlovu/alx-system_engineering-devops/0x00-shell_basics/README.md

-moving all files starting with uppercase
+removing all /root in files